Truth-speaker (former drone-operator)

 Brandon Bryant worked in America's secret drone program as a sensor operator for five years, bombing targets in Afghanistan and elsewhere.
 With the use of drone technology, his unit was involved in the deaths of more than 1,600 people.
 Brandon began to feel uneasy about his work and in 2011, he decided to make a career change.

 Since then, Brandon has decided to speak out about his experience to show that the role of operators in war is "more than just a videogame”.
+In the documentary film, “Drone”, he explains that many of the drone strikes were not "precise and clean" killings of suspected terrorists.
 Often, they involved innocent victims.

 Amidst the current international debates on drone warfare, Brandon has been awarded the "Whistleblower Award" by the Federation of German Scientists and the International Association of Lawyers Against Nuclear Arms.
 He has also discussed Drones at the Nobel Peace Center in Oslo, Norway.

 Christian Wedøy is one of Norways most aspiring illusionists.
 He took the national stage by storm at the finals of Norske Talenter in 2012.
 In August 2014, Christian recreated Harry Houdini’s stunt when he locked himself with chains and handcuffs and jumped from the Old Town bridge into the Nidelven.

 Since founding the Trondheim Studio in 2003, he has been one of the central figures in the Trondheim music scene from the 2000s.

 He has achieved national and international success with projects such as Jay & Bandidos, Josephine, Christoffer Øien, Amish 82, Departure, The Airborne Highfives, Leuthenhaven, 1001 with Conor Patrick & The Shooting Tsar Orchestra.